“Weren’t the historic counties abolished back in [insert date here]?”

 The era of modern local government began with the Local Government Act 1888 (LGA 1888).
 This Act created a whole new set of statutorily defined administrative areas covering the whole of England and Wales, terming them “administrative counties” (two-tier local government areas) and “county boroughs” (single-tier local government areas).
 The Local Government (Scotland) Act 1889 and Local Government (Ireland) Act 1898 created similar administrative areas in Scotland and Ireland.

-Initially the combined area of an “administrative county” with its “associated county boroughs” was similar to that of the historic county from which the “administrative county” took its name (e.g. the combined area of the “administrative county” of “Warwickshire” with the “county boroughs” of “Birmingham” and “Coventry” was very similar to that of the historic county of Warwickshire).
+Initially the combined area of an “administrative county” with its “associated county boroughs” was similar to that of the historic county from which the “administrative county” took its name (e.g. in Warwickshire, the combined area of the “administrative county of Warwick” with the “county boroughs” of “Birmingham” and “Coventry” was very similar to that of the historic county of Warwick).

 However, the local government legislation did not abolish or alter the historic counties.
 This fact is evident from the General Register Office’s Census Report of 1891.
 This distinguished between what it dubbed the “Ancient or Geographical Counties” and the new “administrative counties”.
 It made it clear that the two were distinct entities and that the former still existed.
 No subsequent local government legislation has ever tried to alter or abolish the historic counties and their continued existence has been consistently reaffirmed by the Government.